benbusby/piro/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/helloben)

 ## About
 The RazTot is an easy DIY project which allows you to have full control over a roving security camera at your house.
-The idea for the RazTot was inspired by wanting to have a camera that I could use to follow my dog around the house whenever I'm not home, but I didn't trust any third party solutions to be A) truly secure, and B) priced fairly.
+The idea for the RazTot was inspired by wanting to have a camera that I could use to follow my dog around the house whenever I'm not home, but I wanted more control over the design.
+I also didn't like the idea of using any of the available third party closed source solutions, since I would be using this to stream video of my house when I'm not around.

 *For a build guide with pictures, you can visit [the imgur album for the project here](https://imgur.com/a/DZqkBm9).*